mateo-navarrete/mateo-interview/docs/movies_lwc_instructions.md

 1. The table should include the following:
     - Columns for: Id, Name, Release Date, Opening Revenue
-    - The table should be sortable by Release Date and Opening Revenue
+    - Opening Revenue should be formatted as currency
+    - Release Date should be formated as MM DD, YYYY
 2. Display the table in a Lightning App page named "Movies"

 ## Submission Instructions